zzc01/Machine-Translation-with-Transformers/deploy/ReadMe.md

 # Deploy the Translator on the cloud

-Here we deploy the trained german-english translator onto AWS EC2 instance.
+Here we deploy the trained German-English translator onto AWS EC2 instance.
 Here are the instructions.

+## Create a flask app
+flask is used to create api endpoints services.
+Two endpoints are created:
+* "@app.route('/')".
+Use GET to access this endpoint and it will return "Hello World!"
+* "@app.route('/predict', methods=['POST'])" Use POST with the German sentence.
+The request will return the translated English sentence.

 ## Launch a AWS EC2 instance
 Select Amazon Linux 2 AMI.
 Since loading the translator model requires more than 1G of memory.
 Here we select the t2.small machine which has 2G of memory.
 Next setup the key-pairs and IAM settings.